yasminehelmy2001/Embedded_Linux/EmbeddedLinux/EmbeddedLinux_Task4/README.md

        `avr-gcc -c PORT_cfg.c -I ./Include`

-3. We created our static library
+3. Created our static library with the .o's

         `ar -rcs libmcal.a PORT_cfg.o PORT.o DIO.o`

-4. We then linked our main .c with our library and used 2 flags:
+4. Linked our main .c with our library and used 2 flags:

    1. -static: In order to link statically as the default is to link dynamically